UN to convene Yemen talks in Sweden soon

 The United States and other western powers have called for a ceasefire and talks on ending the war, which has unleashed the world's worst humanitarian crisis.

-Eight million people are affected by severe food shortages, according to UN officials, who warn that up to 14 million - or half of Yemen's population - are at risk of famine.
+Pressure to end the Saudi-led military campaign in Yemen has grown following the killing by Saudi agents of journalist Jamal Khashoggi, which sparked global outrage.

-Back from a visit to Yemen, the head of the UN World Food Programme warned Friday that Yemen faces a full-blown famine in about six months because of the economic collapse from the war.
+Back from a visit to Yemen, the head of the UN World Food Programme warned that the country faces a full-blown famine in about six months because of the economic collapse from the war.

-"This is not on the brink of catastrophe, this is a catastrophe," David Beasley told reporters.
+"What I have seen in Yemen this week is the stuff of nightmares, of horror, of deprivation, of misery," David Beasley told the council.
+"Children are already dying."

+Eight million people are affected by severe food shortages, according to UN officials, who warn that up to 14 million -- or half of Yemen's population -- are at risk of famine.

 The Saudi-led coalition has been waging a war in Yemen since March 2015 to push back the Iran-backed Huthis and restore to power Yemeni President Abedrabbo Mansour Hadi, whose government is recognized by the United Nations.

-As pressure mounted on the warring sides, Yemeni pro-government forces have suspended an offensive on Hodeida, a major entry point for humanitarian aid and vital goods to Yemen.
+As pressure mounted on the warring sides, Yemeni pro-government forces have suspended an offensive on the rebel-held port of Hodeida, a major entry point for humanitarian aid and vital goods to Yemen.

 This would address concerns from the coalition that the weapons are being smuggled into Yemen for the Huthis through the port.